mainmatter/ember-simple-auth/packages/ember-simple-auth-devise/README.md

 customizations necessary on the server side (most of this is adapted from [José Valim's gist on token authentication](https://gist.github.com/josevalim/fb706b1e933ef01e4fb6)).

-First, a new column for the authentication token must be added to the user
+First, a new column for the authentication token must be added to the users
 table:

 ```ruby